Praveens2912/loan-default-analysis-sql-powerbi/README.md

 # loan-default-analysis-sql-powerbi

-#  Loan Default Risk Analysis Dashboard
+#  Loan Default Analysis Dashboard

 This project is a comprehensive Loan Default Analysis created using **SQL Server**, **Power BI Dataflows**, and **Power BI Desktop**.
 The goal is to analyze key trends in loan defaults based on various borrower demographics and financial attributes.